JKWA/erlang_examples/incident/README.md

-# **Incident Reporting and Management System**
+# **Incident Management**

-This Erlang application simulates an incident management process, streamlining the reporting of incidents, assigning them to available units, monitoring their progress, and ensuring timely resolution.
+This Erlang application simulates a process for managing incidents with actors.

 ## **Overview**

 Operators can use this system to manage reported incidents.
-Once an incident is reported, a dedicated incident actor (a process in Erlang) springs into action.
+Once an incident is reported, a dedicated incident actor is spawned.
 This actor interacts with the dispatch manager to secure a suitable unit for the incident.
 If the incident remains unresolved within a pre-defined time window (40 seconds), the actor reaches out to the operator to determine further actions.
-An incident's closure will release its assigned unit, and the corresponding incident actor is terminated, ensuring optimal resource management.
+An incident's closure releases its assigned unit, and the actor is terminated.

 ## **Prerequisites**